This was a press event held by Culinary Heritage Pfalz; all opinions are my own.

 Already a fan of Laumersheim winery Philipp Kuhn‘s output, it was quite the treat to have the opportunity to try some of their very best wines (from the VDP’s Großes Gewächs designation).
 I tasted the spicy, red-fruit-y 2015 Kirschgarten Pinot Noir – 2015 having been one of Germany’s best ever vintages – and a very fresh minerally, apricotty 2017 Kirschgarten Riesling, which the very nice chap who’s name I’ve forgotten (and who rather pleasingly mistook me for wine student) said would be worth keeping for another 3-4 years.

-Natural wines are pretty new to me, and to be quite honest, I’m still trying to work out what I make of them, but it was really interesting to try my first ever orange wine from Weingut Benzinger in Kirchheim.
+It’s a happy day when I try something completely new, and I thoroughly enjoyed tasting my first ever orange wine from Weingut Benzinger in Kirchheim.
 Orange wine is white wine made using the process usually reserved for making red wines: the grape skins are not removed after pressing, and left in contact with the juice during fermentation.
 This gives the wine a bold, slightly bitter taste and a lovely amber colour.

 Having first trained as a gardener and landscape artist before deciding to put his cultivation skills to use in a different way, Axel Hubach (Brennerei Hubach) obtained his licence to make alcohol and built his distillery in Bad Dürkheim in 1996.
 He now produces award-winning small batch brandies from his home-grown, hand-picked fruits; and I very much enjoyed sampling his Fass No. 01 port.
 Hubach’s brandies are often to be found on restaurant drinks’ lists in and around the region.